porjo/youtubeuploader/README.md

   -description string
     	Video description (default "uploaded by youtubeuploader") -filename string
     	Filename to upload.
-Can be a URL
+Can be a URL.
+Read from stdin with '-' -headlessAuth
-  -headlessAuth
     	set this if no browser available for the oauth authorisation step -language string